7 Reasons Why a Major Parcel Carrier Might Not Be Best for Your Spare Parts Logistics Needs

 - Lack of global account management – each region had its own account manager, creating a “daisy chain” effect of communications and interactions.
 This was time-consuming and frustrating to manage.

-- Spare parts logistics was not their focus – time and attention to issues was difficult to get, elongating resolution time and exacerbating time-sensitive issues.
+- Spare parts logistics was not their focus – time and attention to issues were difficult to get, elongating resolution time and exacerbating time-sensitive issues.

 - “Our way is the only way” – very little room for configurability or flexibility in delivery solutions, processes, or systems.